randylubin/story-synth-docs/src/guide/publish.md

 ### Custom Game URLs

 You may want your session links to have a cleaner URL (e.g. not including the long Google Sheet ID).
-If so, you can use the customGameLauncher, and customGameSessionManager files.

-Use the existing games (e.g. Around the Realm) as an example of what you'd need for your games.
+Use the existing games (e.g. Around the Realm) in the `/games/` folder as an example of what you'd need for your games.
 You'll end up with a url for a custom game launcher that's something like: `storysynth.org/Games/Around-The-Realm`

+The necessary steps include:

+1. Create the game page (e.g. AroundTheRealm.vue) by copying the format component (e.g. Phases.vue) and hardcoding the spreadsheet link.
+2. In CustomGameLauncher.vue
+   1. add a new object to the gameMetaData array with the correct meta data for your game
+   2. Add the game data to the mounted() switch statement – this should map the customOptions data in your game sheet
+3. In CustomGameSessionManager.vue
+   1. Add a link to the game component in the template section with a v-if that matches your game's route
+   2. Import your game's .vue file
+   3. Add your game as a component
+   4. Add your game to the gameMetaData array as you did above

 ### Hardcode game content